rayanarocha/rayanarocha/README.md

 ### Hi there, I'm Rayana 👋

-• Master in Computer Science at UFERSA
+• Master in Computer Science - UFERSA

 • Ph.D Candidate in Computer Science at UFCG